 To create a trace path right click on the Results and Plots icon.

 In the Results dialog select Displacement/ Velocity/Acceleration and Trace Path.

 In the first selection field select the circular edge on Link1 to identify the center point of the circle.
-The coordinate system graphically shows the point on the screen.
+The sphere graphically shows the center of the circle.